michaelshiloh/robotaPsyche/previousSessions/spring2021/lectureNotes.md

 ### Week 7.5
 ### March 17

-Lot's to do today!
+Lots to do today!
 Whatever we don't get to we'll do next week:

 - Student presentation (Fatima)
 - Discussion: